 The table below shows the approximate number of Geodetic Surveyors employed by various industries.

-Those interested in being a Geodetic Surveyor may also be interested in:
+Those thinking about becoming a Geodetic Surveyor might also be interested in the following careers:

 Image Credit: Mike1979 Russia via Creative Commons Attribution-Share Alike 3.0 Unported

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|